Period Spaces for Hodge Structures in Equal Characteristic

-With this terminology the category ${\rm BT}^\phi_{/\FS}\otimes\BQ_p$ is the analogue of the isogeny category of local shtuka for which $F_M$ is actually a morphism $\sigma^\ast M\to M$ whose cokernel is killed by $z-\zeta$.
-Kisin~\cite[Theorem 0.1]{Kisin} goes on to show that the category of crystalline representations of $\Gal(K^\sep/K)$ is equivalent to a full subcategory of the category analogous to the isogeny category of all local shtuka.
-This observation has lead A.\ Genestier and V.\ Lafforgue~\cite{GL} in case $L$ is discretely valued to construct a functor $\BH$ from local shtuka over $\CO_L$ to $z$-isocrystals with Hodge-Pink structure over $L$ and to call the objects in the essential image of $\BH$ \emph{admissible}.
+With this terminology the category ${\rm BT}^\phi_{/\FS}\otimes\BQ_p$ is the analog of the isogeny category of local shtukas for which $F_M$ is actually a morphism $\sigma^\ast M\to M$ whose cokernel is killed by $z-\zeta$.
+Kisin~\cite[Theorem 0.1]{Kisin} goes on to show that the category of crystalline representations of $\Gal(K^\sep/K)$ is equivalent to a full subcategory of the category analogous to the isogeny category of all local shtukas; see also \cite[\S5.4]{HartlDict}.
+This observation has led A.\ Genestier and V.\ Lafforgue~\cite{GL} in case $L$ is discretely valued to construct a functor $\BH$ from local shtukas over $\CO_L$ to $z$-isocrystals with Hodge-Pink structure over $L$ and to call the objects in the essential image of $\BH$ \emph{admissible}.
 In Section~\ref{SectMysterious} we extend the construction of $\BH$ to arbitrary $L$ and investigate its properties.
-Also in Remark~\ref{RemLokShInsteadOfGalRep} we present some more reasons for this use of the term ``admissible'' which expresses the opinion that local shtuka are the appropriate analogue of crystalline Galois representations and $\BH$ is the analogue of the mysterious functor.
-On the other hand, to a local shtuka $M$ of rank $n$ over $\CO_L$ one can associate its \emph{Tate module}
+Also in Remark~\ref{RemLokShInsteadOfGalRep} we present some more reasons for this use of the term ``admissible'' which expresses the opinion that local shtukas are the appropriate analog of crystalline Galois representations and $\BH$ is the analog of the mysterious functor.
+On the other hand, with a local shtuka $M$ of rank $n$ over $\CO_L$ one can associate its \emph{Tate module}

 which is a free $\BF_q\dbl z\dbr$-module of rank $n$ and defines a Galois representation